Tukaha Out of School Programme

 From time to time our children need extra help to follow our school behaviour expectations, in class or in the playground.
 Usual consequences include a time-out (supervised time away from peers) and a conversation about what they need to do to restore the situation.
 If necessary we will include parents in these conversations to help promote positive behaviour.

-The BOT is comprised of 5 elected members, a staff representative, the Principal and such co-opted members as the Board sees necessary.
+The Board is comprised of 5 elected members, a staff representative, the Principal and such co-opted members as the Board sees necessary.

-The BOT has the prime role of governing the school.
+The Board has the prime role of governing the school.
 This involves: